Michael A. Taylor Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Tigers pitching staff ranks 26th in MLB.
+- The 8.2 strikeouts per nine innings compiled by the Tigers pitching staff ranks 25th in the league.

-- The Tigers' 4.57 team ERA ranks 24th among all MLB pitching staffs.
+- The Tigers have a 4.54 team ERA that ranks 23rd among all league pitching staffs.

-- Tigers pitchers combine to rank 20th in baseball in home runs surrendered (85 total, 1.3 per game).
+- The Tigers rank 20th in baseball in home runs surrendered (85 total, 1.2 per game).

-- The lefty last appeared in relief on Sunday, when he tossed 4 1/3 innings against the Arizona Diamondbacks, allowing two earned runs while giving up one hit.
+- In his last appearance on Wednesday, the right-hander tossed 3 1/3 innings against the Atlanta Braves, allowing six earned runs while surrendering five hits.

-- The 25-year-old has amassed an ERA of 7.23, with 7.7 strikeouts per nine innings, in 13 games this season.
-Opponents have a .302 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.